tobiaskaechele/Covid-19-Trend-Report/README.md

 3. Run all cells in the Jupyter Notebook.
 The newest data from John Hopkins will be downloaded automatically.

-4. Find the trend report in the output directory:<br>
+4. The generated trend report can be found in the output directory:<br>
    `./output/report.htm`